What Shows Are Audio Described?

 • Requires video programming owners, providers, and distributors to make emergency information accessible to individuals who are blind or have low vision.

-Watch this website for updates, and you can learn more at the Coalition of Organizations for Accessible Technology (COAT), the advocacy group that has made this possible.
+Watch this website for updates.
 The ACB and its representative Eric Bridges have contributed valuable input on the content of these bills which finally made it to congressional votes.

 There is a long history on the subject of audio description for television, which is typically called video description.
 The short version is that the FCC mandated it to start in April 2002, but their authority to do so was challenged successfully that same year, and for the next eight years measures got introduced in Congress to reinstate that authority, failing to get passed (probably because of tacked-on unrelated provisions) until the second half of 2010.

 The only good news during those years was that some networks continued to produce audio description tracks for some of their shows (many shows for PBS, a few for CBS, for example).
 With the conversion to digital television, the problem of receiving the description increased immeasurably.